mieweb/datavis-glide/README.md

 ## Building Documentation

+### Manual

+The manual covers how to use and develop DataVis.
+It's written in Markdown and compiled to HTML using a Python program called mkdocs.
+You need the following Python modules to build the manual.

+* mkdocs
+* mkdocs-material
+* pymdown-extensions

+Run `make mkdocs` to build the manual.
+You can also run `mkdocs serve` to start a web server that will automatically reload your browser when changes are made to the corresponding Markdown files, ideal when working on the documentation.

+### API Documentation

+The API documentation covers every class and method in DataVis.
+It's written in the comments of the source code and is compiled to HTML using a JavaScript program called jsdoc.
+Follow these steps to build the API documentation:

-* Run `git submodule update --init` to get the JSDoc templates that this project uses.
+1. Run `git submodule update --init` to get the JSDoc templates that this project uses.
+2. Run `npm install` to get JSDoc and all its dependencies.
-* Run `make jsdoc` to build the documentation.
+3. Run `make jsdoc` to build the API documentation.

 ## Running